Use a Reverse Mortgage for Purchase of a New Home

 With the HECM for Purchase program, instead of getting the reverse mortgage on your current home, you would inform your reverse mortgage lender that you wish to buy a new home using the reverse mortgage.
 The lender will then calculate the amount of money you qualify to receive as though you already owned the property.
 Your qualification and loan amount are calculated using:

 - Your age

-Presuming that you qualify for enough money to permit you to purchase the property, you can then do so, and live in the home for as long as you wish, as with a normal Reverse Mortgage.
+If you qualify for enough money to permit you to purchase the property, you can then do so, and live in the home for as long as you wish, as you would with a normal reverse mortgage.